Drooping Miniature Rose

 Symptoms

-- stems and leaves hanging limp
+- stems and leaves hanging limp across most or all of the plant

-- leaves losing their normal firm posture
+- leaves losing their normal firm, upright posture and going soft

 Causes

-Overwatering and root stress
+Overwatering and the resulting root stress

 How to Fix It